University Hospitals of Morecambe Bay (UHMB) NHS Foundation Trust

 How was the problem solved?

 The goal was to electronically capture all equipment usage and implant information within the theatre, so it would be easy to trace all instruments and implants to patients.
 To do this, the Trust ensured that all products, staff, patients, surgical instruments and medical equipment were identified and scanned in the theatre at the time of the surgical procedure – giving a complete and accurate record of the operation.

 The Trust used a cloud-based inventory management system, a product catalogue and a barcode scanning solution.
 This system was then integrated into their financial system for automatically creating orders – via EDI or email – to their suppliers, based on the usage of products and supplies in the theatre.

 How were GS1 standards used to help deliver the solution?

 Kevin Downs, Director of Finance and Performance had previously worked in the retail industry – where GS1 standards are commonplace – and he understood how a standardised approach was needed, using GS1 identifiers and barcodes.
-UHMB then purchased scanners to scan the instruments throughout the entire decontamination process.
+UHDB then purchased scanners to scan the instruments throughout the entire decontamination process.

 What are the benefits?